zoeskim/Gymnastics/README.md

 # Data Visualization: 2023 US Women's Gymnastics Championships

 ## Motivation
-After learning gymnastics growing up, I have always been interested in watching the sport at the professional level.
+Since I learned gymnastics growing up, I have always been interested in watching the sport at the professional level.
 Though Women's gymnastics has fairly high viewership in Olympic years, this dwindles in the off-years, leading to very limited available data analysis.
 I began this analysis of the 2023 US Championships with two main goals:
 1. to visualize the rankings of gymnasts on each event and the magnitude of their score differences
 2. to determine which gymnasts have the potential to be on a highest-scoring 5 member team